krypto5863/COM3D2.ShortMenuLoader/README.md

 - Compatibility: Changes this large have some compatibility issues with other plugins of a similar nature or that hook into modified functions.
 Luckily not many plugins do.

 ## Usage
-This plugin is as simple and drop in and play.
+This plugin is as simple as drop in and play.
 From the releases section, drop the two DLLs into `BepinEx/plugins`.

 The following plugins can and should be removed as they are no longer utilized if SML is installed:
 - QuickEditStart